rssalessio/algorand-royalty-fees/article.md

 # Royalty Fees on Algorand
-This is a short tutorial that explains how to implement Royalty Fees using Inner Transactions and Teal v5 capabilities in Algorand.
+This is a short tutorial that explains how to implement Royalty Fees using [Inner Transactions](https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#inner-transactions) and [Teal v5](https://developer.algorand.org/docs/get-details/dapps/avm/teal/) capabilities in Algorand.
-The smart contract has been written in PyTeal, and all the examples are written using Typescript.
+The smart contract has been written in [PyTeal](https://pyteal.readthedocs.io/), and all the examples are written using Typescript.

 We assume that the reader has programming knowledge, and that she/he is already familiarity with Blockchains technology.

-## 0. Requirements
+## 0. Requirements and set up
 We assume that the reader has programming knowledge, and that she/he is already familiarity with Blockchains technology.

 Other requirements:

 1. Have a running [Algorand node](https://developer.algorand.org/docs/run-a-node/setup/install), or [use the sandbox](https://github.com/algorand/sandbox)
+  * You can use the script ``scripts/start_network.sh`` to start a private network with all the wallets/variables already initialized.
+  * To use the script type ``source scripts/start_network.sh`` from the root folder.
 2. Having PyTeal installed (requires python 3)
-3. Install [Node-js](https://nodejs.org/) for the examples, together with the ``algosdk`` library, ``typescript`` and ``ts-node``
+3. [_Optional_] If you want to run the example script in ``src/examples.ts`` you need to install [Node-js](https://nodejs.org/)
+    * After installing Node you need to install the following libraries:  ``algosdk``, ``typescript`` and ``ts-node``.

 Please, check [README file](https://github.com/rssalessio/algorand-royalty-fees/blob/main/README.md) for more instructions.